Hazards

 A good percentage of the funding, sometimes most of it, and much of the people power for these services comes from the local communities they serve.
 If you are involved in an emergency and get instructions from a member of these services, please listen to them.

-If you intend to go to a remote area, drive off the beaten track or go bushwalking without a knowledgeable local guide, please make sure that at the very least, you let someone know where you are headed and when you are expected back.
+If you intend to go to a remote area, drive off the beaten track or go bushwalking without a knowledgeable local guide, please make sure that at the very least, you let someone know where you are headed and when you expect to return.
 Make sure a schedule detailing your expected route with approximate departure and arrival times, is left with your accommodation or another reliable contact.

 Fire and Flood